cerner/terra-toolkit/README.md

 [Webdriver.io](http://webdriver.io/) is a framework for writing webdriver powered tests to validate functionality in browsers.
 The Webdriver.io framework provides services for setting up a selenium server, starting webpack and static servers, running accessibility and visual regression testing, and more.

 See the [Webdriver.io Utility Developer's Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/Wdio_Utility.md) to get started.

-## Nightwatch Utility

-NOTE: WebdriverIO should be used instead of Nightwatch.
-Nightwatch will be deprecated in the future.

-Nightwatch.js is an easy to use Node.js based End-to-End (E2E) testing solution for browser based apps and websites.
-It uses the powerful W3C WebDriver API to perform commands and assertions on DOM elements.
-Full documentation regarding nightwatch can be found at http://nightwatchjs.org/.

-See the [Nightwatch Utility Developer's Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/Nightwatch_Utility.md) to get started.

 ## Versioning